princessds/codenamesRPC/README.md

 after installing the extention into chrome and then running the codenames.exe it should update your discord RPC every 20 seconds as you play codenames

+the .exe was compiles by pkg from a node project, thats why its such a large file

 - Installation: